MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/live-reload.md

 ### What changes does Live Reload redeploy?

-Live Reload only applies changes made to XAML.
+Live Reload only applies changes made to XAML or CSS.
 If you make changes to a C# file, a recompile will be required.
 Support for reloading C# is planned for a future release.

 ### What platforms are supported?